 Karl Marx himself professed to hate religion, to be the enemy of Christianity.
 He described religion as the "opium of the people."
-Yet, in spite of this fact, actually he became the founder and head of a great religion.
+Yet, in spite of this fact, actually, he became the founder and head of a great religion.
 Marx’s materialistic, evolutionary socialism in which socialism is conceived of as the natural result of an evolutionary process, preceded by the collapse of capitalism brought about by its own inherent weaknesses, was soon to be replaced in the system of his followers by a view that chose socialism as an ethical imperative.
 The views of Marx and his followers have been accepted with religious fervor by multitudes.
+Like the Moslems int heir holy wars, the followers of Marx seem eager to give their lives to defend and promote this new religion.
 Marx has been looked upon as a savior by masses of people.
-His followers often become the most fanatic zealots in advancing his ideals.
+His followers often become the most fanatic zealots in advancing his ideas.
 Like the Moslems in their holy wars, the followers of Marx often seem eager to give their lives to defend and to promote this new religion.
 Even those who reject his evolutionary and atheistic materialism accept as valid the ethical socialism of his followers.

 However, the fact is that if the basic principles of Karl Marx are correct, the foundation of our faith has been destroyed.
-If they are wrong, the Church ought to be willing and able to show wherethey are wrong.
+If they are wrong, the Church ought to be willing and able to show where they are wrong.
 There are two ways of showing the falsity of the basic principles of socialism.
-First, for the Christian, appeal may be made to the Bible.
+First, for the Christian, the appeal may be made to the Bible.